Risk-Averse Action Selection Using Extreme Value Theory Estimates of the CVaR: Statistical estimation of the CVaR approximation

-\subsection{Choosing the threshold $u$}
+\subsection{Choosing the threshold}

-The selection of a suitable threshold $u$ is a much harder problem.
-The choice of $u$ is a balancing act between bias and variance: if $u$ is too low, the asymptotic approximation of the tail of the distribution by the GPD shall not be sufficiently accurate.
-If $u$ is too high, too few threshold excesses are available in $\mathcal Z_u$, and the GPD parameters estimates will be unreliable.

-Multiple approaches for setting the threshold $u$ were considered in the literature, see for instance \cite{scarrott2012review} for a survey of such methods.
-Many of such approaches involve applying judgment to ultimately select a value of $u$.
+The selection of a suitable threshold $u$ is a much harder problem that has been well-studied in the extreme value theory literature.
+For a survey of approaches for setting the threshold, see \cite{scarrott2012review}.
+Many such approaches involve applying judgment to ultimately select a value of $u$.
 Typically, sensitivity analyses are performed by altering the threshold values and ensuring results are robust to the choice of $u$.
 However, a challenging aspect of threshold selection in the machine learning context of the current paper is that $u$ must be decided automatically.
 We apply the recently developed method of \cite{bader2018automated}, which uses a combination of ordered goodness-of-fits tests and a stopping rule to choose the optimal threshold automatically.
+This method provides some assurance that the excesses above the chosen threshold are sufficiently well approximated the GPD.
 The method of \cite{bader2018automated} is as follows.
 Consider a fixed set of thresholds $u_1 < \ldots < u_l$, where for each $u_i$ we have $n_i$ excesses.
 The sequence of null hypotheses for each respective test $i$, $i=1,\ldots,l$ is given by

 For each threshold $u_i$, the Anderson-Darling (AD) test statistic comparing the empirical threshold exceedances distribution and the GPD is calculated.
 Let $z_1 < ... < z_{n_i}$ be the ordered threshold exceedances for test $i$, and $\hat{\theta}_i$ the corresponding MLE estimate of parameters for the GPD.
 The transformation $\mathcal{U}^{(i)}_{(j)} \equiv G_{\hat{\theta}_i}(z_j)$ for $1 < j < n_i$ is applied, where $G$ is the GPD CDF from \eqref{def:GP}.
 The AD statistic is then